KenyonY/manim-express/README.md

 pip install manim_express
 ```

-The above steps will automatically install packages `manim_express` and  `manimlib`(my fork version) for you.
+The above steps will automatically install packages `manim_express` and  [`manimlib`](https://github.com/beidongjiedeguang/manimlib) for you.
 Then you can code with them anywhere.

 # Quick start